bet4a/d3wiki/Upgrading-to-3.0.md

 }
 ```

-The last reason this change was made is to make it more obvious that these requests can fall.
-That first argument, error, is a nagging reminder that you might want to handle errors when loading resources by displaying a suitable notification to your users or retrying the request.
+This change also makes it more obvious that requests can fall.
+That first argument, error, is a nagging reminder that you might want to handle errors when loading resources.
 It also means you can now distinguish between a successfully-loaded JSON file that contains `null` and an error.

-There are a number of other backwards-compatible improvements to d3.xhr, such as the ability to listen for [progress events](http://bl.ocks.org/3750941) and set request headers.
+There are a number of other (backwards-compatible) improvements to d3.xhr, such as the ability to listen for [progress events](http://bl.ocks.org/3750941) and set request headers.
 See the [API reference](Requests) for details.

 ## Transitions